 The courses of study are arranged in three groups, each covering four years and leading to the degree of Bachelor of Arts.

 In the Freshman and Sophomore years the groups are alike in all respects, except that French and German may be substituted for Greek by male students.

 In the Junior and Senior years the groups all differ, and are designated, in accordance with their predominating studies, the Classical, the Scientific and the Historical.

-Those taking Greek in Freshman and Sophomore years and choosing the Scientific or the Historical Course, must take German D in the Junior year, and French E in the Senior year.
+Those taking Greek in the Freshman and Sophomore years and choosing the Scientific or the Historical Course, must take German D in the Junior year, and French E in the Senior year.

+Students taking Music are not required to take Elocution.
+In the Junior and Senior years students who have advanced far enough in Music or Elocution to graduate in these studies in two years may substitute either of them for French or German in the Junior year; and for English, Geology or Astronomy in the Senior year.
+But in any case either Geology or Asronomy must be taken.
+With these exceptions, all the courses must be taken as here laid down for graduation.

+Students may be admitted to these courses who are not candidates for graduation as partial course students; but they will be required to meet the conditions for admission and take the term examinations as other students.
+They may substitute Piano, Voice, or (after the Sophomore year) Elocution for any study in the course, except language.

-The letters appended to the studies in the program on the following pages indicate Courses, which are fully described in the pages following, under "Courses of Study by Departments."
-The figures following the name of each study in the program indicate the number of recitations a week in that study for the first, second and third terms, respectively.
+The letters appended to the studies in the program indicate Courses, which are fully described in the pages following, under "Courses of Study by Departments."
+The figures following the name of each study in the program indicated the number of recitations a week in that study for the first, second and third terms, respectively.
 Courses in italics are not taken by women; courses in parentheses are not taken by men.